lumen-cms/lumen-cms/README.md

 }
 ```
 #### Extend content elements
-Every content element has a unique type as the component name - it is prefixed with `LC`.
+Every content element has a unique type as the component name.
+It should be UpperCamelCase and inside the componentMapping it takes the prefix `LC`.
 Example: `LcCustomComponentName`.
 To extend the default elements two options needs to get passed: a new componentMapping declaration and the edit and view component files.
-Check out the source code of default components to get an idea what is possible.
 ```js
 'lumen-cms':{
   components:{